ruv/easyforth/index.markdown

 Now hit `B`, then `C`, and you should see the following:

 <div class="editor-preview editor-text">key . key . key . <span class="output">65 66 67  ok</span></div>

+There is also a word called `key? ( -- flag )`, which checks if a key has been pressed and is not received by `key` yet.
+If `key?` returns true, then subsequent execution of `key` is always non-blocking.

 ### Printing keys with `begin until`